hadley/mutatr/readme.md

  * Implement has_slot methods similarly
  * Implement deeper clone that calls init all the way down
  * Figure out how to do call methods in the parent (will self$parent work?)
- * Email Luke and ask about alternative methods

 Ideas for documentation